-Quantum Programming Initiative
+Quantum Programming Ireland

 Research and development of quantum technologies has gained significant attention and momentum globally.
 The EU Quantum Flagship programme invests €1 billion over a 10 year period starting 2018, the US passed a bill in 2018 to invest USD 1.2 billion, a USD 270 million budget in Japan for a 10-year programme, and USD 10 billion commitment by China.
 Similarly sized commitments have been made by other countries including Australia, Germany, India, Singapore and the UK.

 While the R&D activities in quantum technologies are still nascent globally (both in the academic and enterprise sectors), the work to develop the software ecosystem for quantum computing is the one that is least addressed.
 This has become apparent from discussions with the policy makers and directors in the European Commission’s Quantum Technologies programme, the QuantERA network, and other European academic and enterprise organisations in this space.

 In 2018, ICHEC identified the opportunity to be co-developers and early exploiters of the software systems for programming quantum computing platforms.
 To achieve this, ICHEC launched the Quantum Programming Initiative in 2018 with three primary lines of action:

 - Development of practical applications on currently available quantum computing platforms (hardware and software simulators).